 6. A well-cared-for body and mind

 It’s easy to put ourselves last when it comes to caring for our own health.
 As part of the sandwich generation, we may still be taking care of children, spouses, and parents and neglect our own needs.
 Schedule regular doctor checkups and time for self-care.
 Go to a spa if that’s what you enjoy and carve out time for exercise to stay fit and flexible.
 Focus on eating “real” nutritious food to prevent chronic illnesses or other health issues.
 You can’t help others if you are a mess yourself.

 7. A fabulous black bra

-OK, this was a suggestion from that brilliant woman I mentioned at the top of this post.
+OK, this survival tool was a suggestion from that brilliant woman I mentioned at the top of this post.
 Just because we’re over 50 doesn’t mean we aren’t still sexy.
-I’d like to amend that idea to a fabulous “wireless” bra because I can’t stand bones sticking into my muffin top, even though the “girls” are heading south.
+I’d like to amend that idea to a fabulous “wireless” bra because I can’t stand bones sticking into my ribs, even though the “girls” are heading south.
 I wear a black sports bra most of the time.
 My mom, eventually, did away with her bra altogether and I can understand why.

 I’d also like to add owning panties that don’t fall off.
 Mine tend to slip down when I walk.
 I guess my butt is flattening as I get older.

 Here’s something we all need.
 It’s a device that gently gets rid of chin hairs called Flawless and you can use it every day!
 I adore mine!

 What are some of your survival tools for women over 50?
 Please leave a comment below and share this post.